BenjaminHinchliff/Tetros/README.md

 I would install them via vcpkg.
 The exact versions are just the ones I compiled with.
 Newer ones should work so long as there aren't any major breaking changes.
 I'm thinking of adding the libs inside the project, but I just want to get this up right now.

+Just make sure the program can find its resources (in the same dir).

 ## Controls

 left and right to move the block, up to rotate, space to drop.
 Everything else should be intuitive.